 In 2011-2012 Elise was involved in the Intelligent Lighting Institute of the TU/e as the program manager of the research program formerly known as No Switches Allowed (renamed to Bright Environment), which focuses on innovative interaction styles with light and lighting.

 Elise has had the pleasure to be a visiting scientist in: the Synaesthetic Media Lab, GVU (Graphics, Visualization & Usability Center), GeorgiaTech, Atlanta, headed by prof. Ali Mazalek; the Memoir project, University of Sheffield, headed by prof. Steve Whittaker and also collaborating with dr. Daniela Petrelli; and the Interactivation Studio, DAB (Design, Architecture & Building), University of Technology, Sydney, headed by prof. Bert Bongers.

-For an overview of her publications, grants and more, feel free to look around on this website, her LinkedIn or Google Scholar profiles.
+For an overview of her publications, grants and more, feel free to look around on this website, the Materialising Memories publications, her LinkedIn or Google Scholar profiles.